Guam “Where America’s Day Begins”. Living in Guam, Resorts

 Guam: The Multifaceted Island Paradise in the Western Pacific

-Guam is an island located in the western Pacific Ocean.
-With its tropical climate, diverse culture, and strategic importance, Guam is a one-of-a-kind destination.
-This article will explore the many facets that make Guam such a fascinating place.
+Guam is an island in the Pacific Ocean.
+Guam is a unique destination with a tropical climate, diverse culture, and strategic importance.
+This article will look at what makes Guam so fascinating.

-Guam is an organized, unincorporated territory of the United States located in the Micronesia subregion of the western Pacific Ocean.
-It is the largest and southernmost island of the Mariana Islands and Micronesia.
-The capital of Guam is Hagåtña, and its most populous village is Dededo.
+Guam is a US territory in the western Pacific Ocean.
+Guam is the largest and southernmost island of the Mariana Islands.
+Guam’s capital is Hagåtña, and its most populous village is Dededo.

-The Chamoru people, who are related to the Austronesian peoples of the Malay archipelago, the Philippines, Taiwan, and Polynesia, are the indigenous people of Guam.
+The Chamoru people are the indigenous people of Guam.
+They are related to the Austronesian peoples of the Malay archipelago, the Philippines, Taiwan, and Polynesia.

 Guam has a unique political situation.
-People born on the island are American citizens but are politically disenfranchised.
-They have no vote in the United States presidential elections and no representation in the United States House of Representatives.
+People born on the island are American citizens but cannot vote.
+They don’t vote in US presidential elections or have any representatives in the US House of Representatives.

-Guam receives over a million visitors annually and boasts several luxury hotels, an international airport, and a thriving duty-free port.
+Guam gets over a million visitors a year.
+It has luxury hotels, an international airport, and a duty-free port.

-Additionally, poultry farming, garment-finishing plants, and oil refining are important industries on the island.
+Poultry farming, garment finishing, and oil refining are also important on the island.

-Guam has a rich history and culture, with the Chamorro people being the indigenous inhabitants.
+Guam has a rich history and culture.
+The Chamorro people are the indigenous inhabitants.

-The US military holds approximately 29% of Guam’s land and stations several thousand troops on the island, making it one of the most strategically important US bases in the Pacific.
+The US military controls about 29% of Guam’s land and has thousands of troops there.
+This makes it one of the most important US bases in the Pacific.

 Hafa Adai and Welcome to Guam Portal!